Which Institutions Own Shares In DexCom Inc. (DXCM)?

 Sponsored

-The stock witnessed a 13.51% loss in the last 1 month and extending the period to 3 months gives it a 28.23%, and is -2.41% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.73% over the week and 4.85% over the month.
+The stock witnessed a 18.53% loss in the last 1 month and extending the period to 3 months gives it a 31.26%, and is 1.54% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.59% over the week and 4.26% over the month.

 DexCom Inc. (DXCM) Analyst Forecasts